 Soon I will be starting a new series of posts around Dynamics GP and how to get data out of it with Power BI or Excel via Power Query.
-There is no shortage of reporting options available for Dynamics GP customers, with many ISV (3rd party) products out there to augment some out of the box options (Report Writer, SmartLists).
-However, as with accounting departments everywhere, there is a heavy reliance on Excel as the “go to” tool for reporting and data analysis.
+There is no shortage of reporting options available for Dynamics GP customers, with many ISV (3rd party) products out there to augment some out-of-the-box options (Report Writer, SmartLists).
+However, as with accounting departments everywhere, there is a heavy reliance on Excel as the "go-to" tool for reporting and data analysis.

 Both Excel and Power BI rely on Power Query for the underlying ETL data transformation, and in this series, I will show some tips and tricks around that based on how I've used it to help some of my clients.

-Prior to starting this, I put a poll up on LinkedIn and Twitter to get some feedback.
+Before starting this, I put a poll up on LinkedIn and Twitter to get some feedback.
 While the engagement on the poll was fairly low, the vast majority of voters were looking for useful queries or tips (47%), starting from scratch (29%), and data prep (12%).

 I may change my mind on this (!!) but I am hoping to go through different modules group by group with the same structure of posts for each.

 "Starting from scratch" will be first in the context of Excel before getting into Power BI.
 This won't be for new Excel users, but for users unfamiliar with Power Query and I suspect there will be several posts working through things that anyone can use with either Excel or Power BI.
 Later on, I will revisit "starting from scratch" in the context of Power BI.

 In between those two sections will be data prep, including useful queries and tips as I work through some of the tables and views to get data out of the modules we're discussing.

 At the end, I'll start to put together some reports in Power BI to visualize this data before returning to the beginning to repeat with another set of modules.